joshling1919/integer-heroes/README.md

 - Get a green bundle with `webpack`
 - Learn enough `Easel.js` to render an object to the `Canvas` element

 **Day 2**: Dedicate this day to learning the `Easel.js` API.
-First, build out the `Cell` object to connect to the `Board` object.
-Then, use `board.js` to create and render at least the square grid, ideally all 3 grid types.
-Build in the ability to toggle the live/dead states on click for each cell.
-Goals for the day:
+First, build out the `Character` object to connect to the `Board` object.
+Then, use `board.js` to create and render the characters onto the board.

-- Complete the `cell.js` module (constructor, update functions)
+- Complete the `characters.js` module
-- Render a square grid to the `Canvas` using `Easel.js`
+- Render characters onto the board.
-- Make each cell in the grid clickable, toggling the state of the square on click
-- Do the same for triangular and hexagonal grids

-**Day 3**: Create the automata logic backend.
-Build out modular functions for handling the different grid types along with their unique neighbor checks and rule sets.
-Incorporate the automata logic into the `Board.js` rendering.
-Goals for the day:

-- Export an `Automata` object with correct type and handling logic
-- Have a functional grid on the `Canvas` frontend that correctly handles iterations from one generation of the game to the next
+- Make characters draggable

+**Day 3**: Write out the game flow logic, as well as the presentation of each level.

+- Complete the `game.js` module
+- Have all 5 levels completed for the game.

-**Day 4**: Install the controls for the user to interact with the game.
-Style the frontend, making it polished and professional.
-Goals for the day:
+**Day 4**: Style the frontend and add animation to the characters.

-- Create controls for game speed, stop, start, reset, and shape type
+- Add simple animation to the characeters
-- Have a styled `Canvas`, nice looking controls and title
+- Have a styled `Board`, with the appropriate nav links
-- If time: include buttons on the side to toggle the color scheme of the cells

 ### Bonus features